Strangeness Neutrality and QCD Thermodynamics: Details on the Polyakov loop potential

 \section{Details on the Polyakov loop potential}

 Here we provide the details on the Polyakov loop potential $U_\text{glue}$.
 For $x=(a,c,d)$ the temperature dependent coefficients in \Eq{eq:plpot} are of the form

-where $t = t_\text{red}+1$ with $t_\text{red}= \alpha_t (T-T_0)/T_0$. $T_0$ is the deconfinement temperature of the pure gauge theory, while $\alpha_t$ is a parameter that controls the speed of the transition.
+where the parameters have been determined in \cite{Lo:2013hla} and are shown in \Tab{tab:plparas}. $t = t_\text{red}+1$ with $t_\text{red}= \alpha_t (T-T_0)/T_0$. $T_0$ is the deconfinement temperature of the pure gauge theory, while $\alpha_t$ is a parameter that controls the speed of the transition.
 Due to unquenching effects, both parameters deviate from the values of the pure gauge theory, $T_{0,\text{YM}} = 276$ MeV and $\alpha_{t,\text{YM}} = 1$.
 Since the QCD transition has a smaller critical temperature and a smoother transition, one generally expects $T_0<T_{0,\text{YM}}$ and $\alpha_t < \alpha_{t,\text{YM}}$.
 In \cite{Haas:2013qwp} $\alpha_t = 0.57$ has been determined.
 However, since this depends on the number of flavors, the truncation and the parametrization of the Polyakov loop potential, we will consider both $\alpha_t$ and $T_0$ as free parameters here.
 They can be determined, e.g., by fitting the pressure to the lattice result at vanishing density.
 The other fit parameters of the potential are given by their YM values and are given in \Tab{tab:plparas}:

 The inclusion of finite chemical potentials to the gauge sector can be achieved along the lines of \cite{Schaefer:2007pw, Herbst:2013ail}.
 It is constructed phenomenologically from the identification of $\Lambda_\text{QCD}$ in the one-loop beta function of QCD at large density (HTL/HDL) with the flavor dependent modification of the critical temperature.
 This suggests the following modification of $T_0$, \cite{Schaefer:2007pw},